-Hazardous land is defined as land that could be unsafe for development because of naturally-occurring processes associated with flooding, erosion, dynamic beaches or unstable soil or bedrock (Conservation Authorities Act, R.S.O.
-1990, c.
-27, s.
-28, ss.
-25).
+Hazardous land is defined in the Regulation as land that could be unsafe for development because of naturally occurring processes associated with flooding, erosion, dynamic beaches or unstable soil or bedrock.

 The Grand River watershed contains other hazardous lands including organic soils and unstable bedrock such as the karst formations.
 Organic and peat soils, formed by the decomposition of vegetative and organic materials into humus can release humic acids to the ground water system and create highly combustible methane gas.
 Peat and other organic soils also lack soil structure making them susceptible to erosion and unable to support structure because they compress easily.